LongitudeTZ Command-line Interface Specification

 lon-tz --longitude=xxx.xxx --latitude=yy.yyy

 sets the latitude from the parameter, which may be used to override the time zone in polar regions.
 Outside of polar regions (beyond 80 degrees north or south latitude), it has no effect.
 The latitude is optional.
-If provided and set to a value in the polar region, it will override the time zone to UTC as East00 in hour-based time zones or Lon000E in degree-based time zones.
+If provided and set to a value in the polar region, it will override the time zone to UTC as East00 in hour-based time zones or East0000 in narrow (15 minute clock) time zones.

 lon-tz --longitude=xxx.xxx --type=hour

-optionally sets the type of time zone to longitude or hour.
+optionally sets the type of time zone to narrow or hour.
 The default is hour-wide time zones. –longitude may be abbreviated –lon.

 With –type=hour, 24 hour-based time zones are East00 to East12 and West00 to West12.